BDS-001/Archivist/README.md

 - **Automatic Detection**: Monitors web requests and detects 404 errors
 - **Archive Search**: Automatically queries the Internet Archive API for available snapshots
-- **Visual Banner**: Displays a prominent banner on 404 pages with archive status
+- **Themed Notification**: Displays a styled notification popup with custom pixel art design
-- **Direct Access**: Provides clickable links to archived versions when available
+- **Direct Archive Access**: Provides buttons to view the latest archive and archive calendar
+- **Closeable Interface**: Users can dismiss the notification with a close button
+- **Custom Branding**: Features custom "Archivist" branding and tome imagery
 - **Retry Logic**: Includes robust retry mechanisms for reliable communication

 ## How It Works